Extending Mathematical Understanding (EMU) – Middle Years (Years 3 to 6) Intervention Specialist Teacher course

 Six days, 9.00am – 3.30pm

-The cost includes all program materials and catering (morning tea and light lunch).
+The cost includes all program materials, morning tea and a light lunch.

 When and where

 - Day 1: Monday 24 February 2020